MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/data-loss-prevention/data-loss-prevention-policy-tips.md

 Microsoft 365 provides data loss prevention (DLP) services to help organizations comply with business standards and industry regulations.
 This behavior protects sensitive information and prevents its unintended disclosure.

-This article describes how to troubleshoot some issues that occur if DLP policy tips are not working as expected.
+This article lists some common scenarios in which DLP policy tips are not working as expected, and it provides resolutions that you can try.

 **Note:** It's recommended that you [migrate your DLP policies to Compliance Center](/microsoft-365/compliance/dlp-migrate-exo-policy-to-unified-dlp).
 To edit a DLP policy in the Microsoft 365 compliance center, follow these steps: